Leg Cramps From Diabetes

 Symptoms of diabetic spasms

 When diabetes is diagnosed, a person often experiences convulsive pain in the muscles and joints of the limbs.
 More often, convulsive syndrome manifests itself at night and in the evening.
-Night cramps deprive a person of complete sleep, which in combination with other manifestations of the disease causes additional exhaustion.
-Symptoms of diabetic cramps include:

 • feeling of acute pain in the affected area;